 - Marylebone 1899

-The United Kingdom, the home of rail, ran its state-owned railway under the name British Rail from 1965 to 1997.
-The rail operator not only ran the rail infrastructure, stations and trains, they also became involved in train development.
-Possibly the most infamous train being the HST 125 and the train that didn’t see production, the APT 125 or better known to the public as the Tilting Train.
+British Rail (BR) not only ran the rail infrastructure, stations, and trains, but they also became involved in train development.
+Possibly the most infamous train they created was the Intercity 125 (HST 125) and the train that almost eclipsed it, the APT 125 or better known to the public as the Tilting Train.
 British Rail also ran the Dover Cross-channel Hover Craft.

-The end of British Rail in 1997 would change the ownership structure of the railways, with the restart of the great railway company names forms the past and the creation of Network Rail who would own and operate the rails.
+The end of British Rail in 1997 would change the ownership structure of the railways, with the restart of the great railway company names from the past and the creation of Network Rail which would own and operate the rails, and franchises that operated the trains.